 - loss of data or corruption of data;

-- loss arising from business interruption or loss or damage resulting from wasted managed time; or
+- loss arising from business interruption or loss or damage resulting from wasted management time; and

-Customer Software Application means any software used by the Customer to manage bookings, including any property management system or central reservation system, but excluding any SiteMinder Software.
+Customer Software means any software or system used by you, including any property management system or central reservation system, that is not SiteMinder Software.

-Customer Users mean officers, employees, agents, contractors or representatives of the Customer.
+Customer Users means officers, employees, agents, contractors or representatives of the Customer.

-Data Protection Requirements means any applicable legislation, regulation, statute or order which may apply from time to time relating to the collection, storage and use of Personal Information including (without limitation) the Australian Privacy Act 1988 (Cth), the Australian Privacy Principles, the UK Data Protection Act 1998, the European Union General Data Protection Regulation as and when it comes into force and for as long as it is in force, the EU Data Protection Directive 95/46/EC, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the Data Protection (Processing of Sensitive Personal Data) Order 2000 and comparable laws, as the case may be in the applicable jurisdiction, or any amendments and/or re-enactments thereof.
+Data Protection Requirements means any legislation, regulation, statute or order, which may apply from time to time, relating to the collection, storage or use of Personal Information including (without limitation) the Australian Privacy Act 1988 (Cth), the UK Data Protection Act 2018 and the European Union General Data Protection Regulation (GDPR).

 Fault means any fault which renders a Product inoperable.